Xilinx/VMC_Help/AIE/FIR_Asymmetric_Decimation_Stream/README.md

 be of the form 2^N, where N is a non-negative integer.

 #### Number of cascade stages:
-This determines the number of kernels the FFT will be divided over in series to improve throughput.
+This determines the number of kernels the FIR will be divided over in series to improve throughput.